FraPagano/Monza-Circuit-Mobile-Robot-Simulator-/README.md

  - *'a'* keyboard key is used for increasing the robot linear velocity;
  - *'s'* keyboard key is used for decreasing the robot linear velocity;
  - *'r'* keyboard key is used for resetting the robot position and linear velocity;
- - *'q'* keyboard key is used for quitting the application and terminates all the nodes;
+ - *'q'* keyboard key is used for quitting the application and terminates all the nodes.

 Some important global object were instantiated such as:

- 1. A custom service message `second_assignment::KeyboardInput my_input`: here the `request` field of this object is set.
+ 1. The custom service message `second_assignment::KeyboardInput my_input`: here the `request` field of this object is set.
  2. A `ros::ServiceClient` for handling the keyboard input;
  3. Another `ros::ServiceClient` for handling the service that restart the robot position;
  4. A `char` type that will contain the user inputs,
  5. Another `char` type that will contain inputs when the user presses 'q';

 In the `main` function of the node a `while(ros::ok())` loop was created in order to constantly wait for user input.
 Whenever one of the above keyboard key is pressed, through `cin>>`, the user input is put in the `command` variable.
 If the command is a not allowed command, an error message is printed.
-Instead, if the user input is an allowed command, the `request` field of the custom service message `second_assignment::KeyboardInput my_input` is filled and request is sent to the server.
-The cases in which the input are *'r'* and *'q'*  are a little bit different from other cases because in *'r'* case we call two services: the one for restarting the robot position and the one for resetting the default velocity.
+Instead, if the user input is an allowed command, the `request` field of the custom service message `second_assignment::KeyboardInput my_input` is filled and the request is sent to the server.
+The cases in which the input are *'r'* and *'q'*  are a little bit different from other cases because in *'r'* case we call two services: the one for restarting the robot position and the other one for resetting the default velocity.
 For the *'q'* case, instead, some control for safety were implemented.
 Here's a **peice** of the code for the `while(ros::ok())` loop:
 ```c++
  	while(ros :: ok()) {